|Dante & Virgil in Hell|

 It seems to me that the biblical revelation concerning hell is often misrepresented.
 People routinely read back into Scripture modern conceptions of hell that have more to do with Dante's fanciful imagination (in the epic poem, "Divine Comedy") than with what Scripture actually says.
-A case in point is what Jesus says in Luke chapter 12:
+A case in point is what Jesus says in Luke 12:4-9.

 4 "I tell you, my friends, do not be afraid of those who kill the body and after that can do no more.
 5 But I will show you whom you should fear: Fear him who, after the killing of the body, has power to throw you into hell.
 Yes, I tell you, fear him.
 6 Are not five sparrows sold for two pennies?
 Yet not one of them is forgotten by God.
 7 Indeed, the very hairs of your head are all numbered.
 Don't be afraid; you are worth more than many sparrows.
 8 I tell you, whoever acknowledges me before men, the Son of Man will also acknowledge him before the angels of God.
-9 But he who disowns me before men will be disowned before the angels of God."In verse 5, Jesus mentions the idea of punishment in hell (Gehenna).
+9 But he who disowns me before men will be disowned before the angels of God."In Luke 12:5, Jesus mentions the idea of punishment in hell (Gehenna).
 He is referencing the traditional Jewish conception of a place where the incorrigibly wicked are punished.
 Jesus makes this reference not to comment on what hell is like, but to remind his audience of God's complete and ultimate authority and power over both life and death.
-We are to fear God, says Jesus, not humans (like the influential, yet hypocritical Pharisees mentioned in v.1).
+We are to fear God, says Jesus, not humans (like the influential, yet hypocritical Pharisees mentioned in Luke 12:1).

 In making this point, Jesus reveals what this powerful God, his Father, truly is like.
 Unlike the Pharisees who are on a power trip, God is lavishly (even shockingly) loving toward his creation (humankind included).
-Not even one sparrow dies without his caring attention (v6).
+Not even one sparrow dies without his caring attention (Luke 12:6).
 And so Jesus' admonition is to give allegiance and trust to this God, and also to Jesus his Son.

-Note that Jesus refers here to himself not as "the Son of God" but as "the Son of Man" (v8).
+Note that Jesus refers here to himself not as "the Son of God" but as "the Son of Man" (Luke 12:8).
 By doing so, Jesus not only identifies himself as Israel's promised Messiah, but shows his close identification with all of humanity - all are his brothers and sisters and thus objects of God's unconditional love.